- Introductory balance transfer rate:0% Introductory APR on balance transfers for the first 18 months from account opening

 HSBC Gold Mastercard® credit card

-*All information about the HSBC Gold Mastercard credit card, Wells Fargo Platinum card, and Citi Simplicity Card has been collected independently by NextAdvisor and has not been reviewed by the issuer.
+*All information about the HSBC Gold Mastercard credit card and Wells Fargo Platinum card has been collected independently by NextAdvisor and has not been reviewed by the issuer.

 Is the HSBC Gold Mastercard Right for You?